schipperius/octo-jack/source/_posts/2012-10-14-introduction.markdown

 par2-fn: fn:3.5
 par2-fns: 5

-par2-sen1: By 1575, Plantin had 16 presses in use and had a workforce of 56 men; 32 printers, 20 compositors, 3 proofreaders and one non-qualified workman.
+par2-sen1: By 1575, Plantin had 16 presses in use and had a workforce of 56 men; 32 printers, 20 compositors and 3 proofreaders, with bookbinding and engraving being outsourced to local businesses.

-par2-sen2:
+par2-sen2: Today, Plantin's Print Room has become a unique museum which houses the oldest printing presses in the world, intact and ready to roll.

-par2-sen3:
+par2-sen3: It's as though the work day is about to begin, much the way it would have, 440 years ago.

-par2-sen4: Bookbinding and engraving was outsourced to local businesses.
+par2-sen4: <iframe width="300" height="225" src="http://www.youtube.com/embed/6-jTyb6xfQ8" frameborder="0" allowfullscreen></iframe>Video tour of the Museum Plantin-Moretus

 #----- Par3 -----#